oshaked1/os/README.md

 ## Directory Map

-- `OS/arch` - Architecture specific code.
+- `arch` - Architecture specific code.
 Currently only x86 is supported.
 Other locations also contain some architecture specific code.
-  - `OS/arch/x86/realmode` - Real mode code that is used as a 2nd stage bootloader and also for servicing interrupts that use real mode BIOS utilities.
+  - `arch/x86/realmode` - Real mode code that is used as a 2nd stage bootloader and also for servicing interrupts that use real mode BIOS utilities.
-- `OS/boot` - First stage bootloader code that makes up the 512-byte boot sector. `kernel_entry.asm` is not part of the boot sector.
+- `boot` - First stage bootloader code that makes up the 512-byte boot sector. `kernel_entry.asm` is not part of the boot sector.
-- `OS/drivers` - Hardware drivers.
+- `drivers` - Hardware drivers.
-- `OS/kernel` All kernel core code.
+- `kernel` All kernel core code.
-  - `OS/kernel/init` OS initialization code
+  - `kernel/init` OS initialization code
-- `OS/libc` C standard library functions.
+- `libc` C standard library functions.
 All implemented functions are compliant to the specification (I hope).
 Some extra functions that are not part of the C standard are implemented.

 ## Current Features